Komodo-OS-Rom/komodo_wiki/pages/how-tos/submitting_to_gerrit.md

 ## Getting your submission reviewed/merged

 All submitted patches go through a code review process prior to being merged.
-In addition to peer reviews, certain project members have the capability to merge your changes into PixelExperience.
+In addition to peer reviews, certain project members have the capability to merge your changes into Komodo OS.
 To make sure they get informed:

 1) Add reviewers:
-  - For general repos, add the [Head Developers](https://download.pixelexperience.org/about#team)
+  - For general repos, add the [Head Developers](https://komodo-os.my.id/team.html)

 2) Set the [proper labels](help/using-gerrit/#reviewing-a-patch) to indicate your patch is ready